brazilian-utils/brutils-python/README_EN.md

 Checks if a given date is a national or state holiday in Brazil.

 This function takes a `datetime` object as the date and an optional state abbreviation (UF) to specify state holidays.
-It returns `True` if the date is a holiday, `False` if it’s not, or `None` if the date or UF are invalid.
+It returns `True` if the date is a holiday, `False` if it's not, or `None` if the date or UF are invalid.
 Note that the function does not cover municipal holidays.

 Args: